thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Food Services Pilot
 		</td>
 		<td>
 			Business owners have to navigate a whole range of licenses, permits and other regulatory matters.
-As all the regulations are necessary, find out how the processes had been reviewed and streamlined the processes to make the experience smoother for business owners.
+As all the regulations are necessary, processes are reviewed and streamlined to make the experience smoother for business own.
 		</td>
 	</tr>
 	<tr>